SpaceXpanse/Whitepaper/README.md

 #### [**Startup Hub**](https://github.com/SpaceXpanse/Startups) -A comprehensive ecosystem around our SpaceXpanse Multiverse platform to support new and upcoming projects /WIP/
 Open source
 [*Non-profit - Foundation operated*](https://opencollective.com/spacexpanse)
-- It will not only provides news and information, through [a dedicated news website](https://www.cryptospace.today/p/about-this-website.html), but will include a dedicated section for new projects, where you can showcase your project and connect with potential investors and advisors.
+- It will not only provide news and information through [a dedicated news website](https://www.cryptospace.today/p/about-this-website.html), but will also include a dedicated section for new projects, where you can showcase your project and connect with potential investors and advisors.
-- It will also provide educational resources and tools to help you create and navigate in the complex world of cryptocurrencies.
+- It will provide educational resources and tools to help you create and navigate the complex world of cryptocurrencies.
-- It will provide a forum for discussion, networking, and collaboration.
-Whether you're a gamer, developer, creator, scientist, investor, visionary, or just a crypto enthusiast, our community will be the perfect place to connect with others who share same interests.
+- It will also provide a forum for discussion, networking, and collaboration.
+Whether you're a gamer, developer, creator, scientist, investor, visionary, or just a crypto enthusiast, our community will be the perfect place to connect with others who share the same interests.
 - And [Hackathons](https://github.com/SpaceXpanse/Hackathons) will play a significant role in the SpaceXpanse Multiverse startup ecosystem by fostering innovation, collaboration, and problem-solving.

 #### [**D.A.R.M.A.**](https://www.spacexpanse.org) a.k.a Decentralized Artificial Responsive and Multipurpose Automate
 Open source
 [*Non-profit - Foundation operated*](https://opencollective.com/spacexpanse)
-- It started as an OpenAI based artificial intelligence chatbot designed to assist the users becoming familiar with the platform features, programing and troubleshooting, and working across different platforms like the web, Telegram, and Discord.
+- It started as an OpenAI based artificial intelligence chatbot designed to assist users becoming familiar with the platform features, programming and troubleshooting, and working across different platforms like the web, Telegram, and Discord.
 - But as the platform develops further, it will become more and more integrated into the platform's features to add functionality and make it easier to work with.

 ### Entertainment